womboai/pyramid-scheme/README.md

 # With PM2
 pm2 start --name rule-30-validator --interpreter none -- cargo run --bin validator
 ```

+## Roadmap

+Given the complexity of analyzing and leveraging cellular automata for advanced computation and AI, we've divided our roadmap into three strategic phases:

+**Phase 1: Infrastructure & Data Collection**

+- [ ] Subnet launch with CPU computation and robust mechanism to calculate pattern segments
+- [ ] Scalable data collection framework targeting major milestones: 1B, 10B, 100B rows, with path to 1T
+- [ ] Public analytics dashboard for real-time pattern analysis and subnet metrics
+- [ ] GPU acceleration implementation for enhanced computation speed

+**Phase 2: Pattern Analysis & Research**
+- [ ] Research partnerships with academic institutions focused on cellular automata
+- [ ] Open-source release of Rule 30 dataset with comprehensive analysis tools
+- [ ] Development of pattern recognition models and benchmarking framework
+- [ ] Integration with existing machine learning frameworks

+**Phase 3: Advanced Applications**
+- [ ] Integration of Rule 30 patterns into foundation model training
+- [ ] Expansion to other elementary cellular automata rules
+- [ ] Infrastructure adaptation for broader computational applications
+- [ ] Research grants program for novel applications and discoveries

 ## License
 The Rule 30 Bittensor subnet is released under the [MIT License](./LICENSE).